Constructing minimal telescopers for rational functions in three discrete variables: Linearity of remainders

+In what follows, we describe an alternative way, in addition to the above algorithm, for creative telescoping in our trivariate rational setting.
+As such, we need the notion of least common left multiples.
+Recall that an operator $L\in \set F[\shift_x]$ is a {\em common left multiple} of operators $L_1,\dots, L_m\in \set F[\shift_x]$ if there exist operators $L_1',\dots,L_m'\in \set F[\shift_x]$ such that $L = L'_1L_1=\cdots = L_m'L_m$.
+Amongst all such common left multiples, the monic one of lowest possible degree with respect to $\shift_x$ is called the {\em least common left multiple}.
+Many efficient algorithms for computing the least common left multiple of operators are available; see~\cite{ALL2005} and the references therein.

-In analogy to \cite[Theorem~2]{Le2003a}, we have the following lemma. \begin{lemma} Let $r = r_1+\cdots+r_m$ with $r_i\in \set F(y,z)$ and let $L_1,\dots,L_m\in \set F[\shift_x]$ be the respective minimal telescopers for $r_1, \dots, r_m$.
+The following lemma is an immediate extension of \cite[Theorem~2]{Le2003a} to the trivariate case, and thus we omit the proof. \begin{lemma} Let $r = r_1+\cdots+r_m$ with $r_i\in \set F(y,z)$ and let $L_1,\dots,L_m\in \set F[\emph\shift_x]$ be the respective minimal telescopers for $r_1, \dots, r_m$.
 Then the least common left multiple $L$ of the $L_i$ is a telescoper for $r$.
-Moreover, if any telescoper for $r$ is also a telescoper for each $r_i$ with $1\leq i\leq m$, then $L$ is a minimal telescoper for $r$. \end{lemma} Then one sees that the least common multiple is a minimal telescoper for the given sum provided that the denominators of distinct summands comprise distinct $(x,y,z)$-shift equivalence classes. \begin{proposition} Let $r\in \set F(y,z)$ be a rational function of the form
+Moreover, if any telescoper for $r$ is also a telescoper for each $r_i$ with $1\leq i\leq m$, then $L$ is a minimal telescoper for $r$. \end{lemma} The following proposition shows that the least common multiple gives a minimal telescoper for the given sum provided that the denominators of distinct summands are comprised of distinct $(x,y,z)$-shift equivalence classes. \begin{proposition} Let $r\in \set F(y,z)$ be a rational function of the form